Oli Higginson

-Oli Higginson (born 26 April 1994) is an English actor.
+Oli Higginson (born 26 April 1994) is an English actor, writer and musician.
 He is best known internationally for his recurring role as Footman John on the Netflix period drama Bridgerton (2020–).
-His theatre work has included the role of Jamie in the West End production of the The Last Five Years which earned him a Stage Debut Award nomination, and Cassio in Othello at Shakespeare's Globe for which he was nominated for an Ian Charleson Award.
+His theatre work has included the role of Jamie in the West End production of The Last Five Years which earned him a Stage Debut Award nomination, and Cassio in Othello at Shakespeare's Globe for which he was nominated for an Ian Charleson Award.
+He writes and records music under the alter-ego Modern Oli.

 Early life and education

 Higginson grew up in London, where he participated in school plays and sang in rock-bands as a teenager.

-He studied theology at the University of Bristol, and then attended the Guildhall School of Music and Drama where he graduated in 2019.
+He studied at Charterhouse School before reading theology at the University of Bristol, and then attended the Guildhall School of Music and Drama where he graduated in 2019.

 Career

+Acting

 Soon after graduating from Guildhall, Higginson appeared in the World Premiere of The Haystack at Hampstead Theatre directed by then Artistic Director Roxana Silbert, and performed a small role on the Netflix show Cursed.
 He also played in a critically acclaimed production of The Last Five Years, a two-person-play, together with Molly Lynch performing 2020 in the Southwark Playhouse and 2021 in the Garrick Theatre, making his West End debut.
-He was nominated for a Stage Debut Award and an Offie Award for his performance, and the production received numerous four and five star reviews.
+He was nominated for a 2020 Stage Debut Award and the 2020 Offie for Best Lead Performance (Musical), and the production received numerous four and five star reviews.
 WhatsOnStage described this iteration of the piece as the "definitive production" with The New York Times remarking on an "excellent" Oli Higginson, The Daily Telegraph praising the show's "bravura performances", and The Stage commending the production's "superlative, visceral performances capturing the excitement of new love and the agony of divorce".
 The Independent wrote that "Higginson and Lynch are armed with a veritable boatload of talent and charisma – the megawatt, star-making kind that hits like a tidal wave."
 The production was filmed live and became available through BroadwayHD.

 During this time, Higginson also played the role of Colin in Emily Mortimer's BBC Mini-Series The Pursuit of Love, appearing opposite Lily James.
 He then went on to star at The Old Vic alongside Stephen Mangan as Scrooge's Nephew Fred in Matthew Warchus' hit production of A Christmas Carol, written by Jack Thorne.
 WhatsOnStage wrote that "Oli Higginson radiates warmth and kindness as his jovial nephew" and London Theatre praised his performance for "deftly shifting gears after his hefty assignment as the male half of The Last Five Years".

 In early 2022, Oli appeared in the London Premiere of James Fritz' four-hander play LAVA at Soho Theatre alongside Bethany Antonia and Kacey Ainsworth.
 LAVA then toured to Sheffield Crucible, Theatre Royal Bath, Birmingham Rep, Nottingham Playhouse, and Theatr Clwyd.
 Later that year he was seen playing Saul in the Sky Atlantic TV mini-series This England, a COVID-19 docudrama written and directed by Michael Winterbottom, which starred Kenneth Branagh as Boris Johnson.